 Park Ranger John Pro Tip:

-Get to the lake super early for a great experience canoeing/kayaking.
+Get to the lake super early for a great experience of canoeing/kayaking.
 The wind is generally calm in the mornings as well as fewer people giving the lake a mirror-like reflection on the water.

 This also provides excellent photo opportunities.
 It is also more likely to see wildlife early in the morning.